 So far on Back to School, we’ve covered basic kitchen tools, how to make perfectly fluffy grains, and how to sauté vegetables.
 To close out the series, I want to talk about one of the most important keys to healthy eating: a well-stocked whole-foods pantry.

 pantry (okay, so our house doesn’t actually have a pantry) cupboards to see what I can supplement the veg with, and start brainstorming different flavor profiles.
-In the winter, I might go with a sweet potato-lentil soup or a Thai-ish coconut curry, and in the summer, soba noodle bowls or a farro salad.
+In the winter, I might go with a sweet potato-lentil soup or tomato coconut curry, and in the summer, soba noodle bowls or a farro salad.

 Here’s a list of vegan pantry staples – and some fridge ones, too – I always have on hand.
-(Scroll below to download a printable grocery list!)
+(Scroll to download a printable grocery list!)